-- 1. Consider the proposals submitted by Athens Services, Inc. for extension and amendment of the current solid waste management and street sweeping and cleaning services agreements; - 2.
-Provide feedback regarding the most desired proposal option; and - 3.
-Direct staff to proceed with negotiations with Athens Services, Inc.
+1. Consider the revised proposal submitted by Athens Services, Inc. for extension and amendment of the current solid waste management and street sweeping and cleaning services agreements;

+- 2. Provide feedback regarding the proposal terms and approve the proposal in substance; and - 3.
+Direct staff to proceed with issuance of a Proposition 218 notification (Attachment 6) regarding the proposed rate changes.